jbpros/cucumber-fp/README.md

     npm install --save-dev cucumber-fp

+Install Cucumber.js if you haven't done so already:

+    npm install --save-dev @cucumber/cucumber

 ## Usage

 Instead of using the regular step definition functions from Cucumber, call `withContext` to initialise a context and get FP-aware functions: